axians/microservicebus-tutorial/alm.md

 # <img src="./img/msb-logo.png" alt="Node.js" /> microServiceBus.com

 ## Application Lifecycle Management
 >Managing versions of software running on any number of devices is difficult, especially having multiple environments for testing and production.
-In this lab, we're going to look into *Application Life Cycle Management*.
+In this lab, we're going to look into *Application Lifecycle Management*.

 ### Working with Stage and Production environments
 >Most systems today are deployed to multiple environments such as *Dev*, *Stage* and *Prod*, and where we can transition code from one state to the other (and back).
-In **microServiceBus.com** environments (Stage and Prod) are managed on *Flow* level.
+In **microServiceBus.com**, environments (Stage and Prod) are managed on *Flow* level.

 If this was a real-world solution you'd likely have some *Nodes* is Stage state and many in prod.
 For arguments sake, let's assume your current *Node* is the Stage node and you'll begin by creating a **Prod** *Node*.